square-0/cicd/docs/developers/Proxygen Roadmap.md

     - ❏ x64 universal build
     - ❏ ARM Apple Silicon
   - All
-    - ❏ SHA-256 file hashes
+    - ❏ SHA-256 hashes of assets
-- Desktop integration
+- Operating system integration
-  - ❏ Menu item with icon
+  - ❏ App menu item with icon
   - ❏ **SVG** and **PNG** icons for .pxg files
   - ❏ "Open with" association for .pxg files
+  - ❏ Proxygen executable in PATH, but not bundled FFmpeg
 - ❏ Build scripts with **bash**
 - ❏ Nightly and release builds with **GitHub Actions**